Guide for Cybersecurity Whistleblowers

 Cybersecurity Whistleblower Lawyers

 Whistleblower firm Zuckerman Law represents cybersecurity whistleblowers nationally.
 Prior representations include a CIO at a multi-national company, a CISO at a bank, an internal auditor, and advising executives and IT professionals in a range of employment issues implicating cybersecurity.
 Dallas Hammer is a leading cybersecurity whistleblower attorney and has written and lectured extensively on this topic.
-His publications include:
+Recently the Wall Street Journal quoted Dallas Hammer in an article titled Cybersecurity Whistleblowers Are Growing Corporate Challenge.

 - The Rise of Cybersecurity Whistleblowing, NYU Law Compliance & Enforcement Blog (December 2016)